Nantwich

 Town Square

 The charming village of Nantwich is located in Cheshire, a few miles southwest of Crewe.
-The wonderful old buildings and winding cobble streets are great to visit.
+The wonderful old buildings and winding cobble streets are great to visit as well as taking a walk along the River Weaver in Mill Island park or the Shropshire Union canal to the west.

 River Weaver